singer-io/knots/README.md

 with a job scheduler of your choice to make sure your data is always up to date.
 With the intuitive interface, you can configure robust data replication processes in minutes, and KNOTS is always free.

-_KNOTS is currently only available on MacOS._

 ### Getting Started

 Download and install the latest [release](https://github.com/singer-io/knots/releases).
-For Mac, you'll want to use the DMG installer.
+For Windows, you'll want to use the .exe installer.
+For Mac, you'll want the .dmg installer.

+_Please note that for Windows, you'll receive a popup that states "Windows protected your PC".
+Click on `More info`, followed by `Run anyway`.
+This is an issue that's actively being worked on and won't be around for much longer._

 ### Prerequisites